 Saint-Gobain Performance Plastics’ Merrimack facility produces specialty coated fabrics and films for a range of industrial applications.
 This includes fabric for the roof of the iconic Denver Airport and the retractable roof of the AT&T Stadium in Dallas (Cowboys).
 It also supplies Hazmat protective suits globally; for example, it supplies to the Chicago Fire Department.
 It also donated Hazmat suits to the Merrimack Fire Department in 2009.

 We are committed to this community in many ways, and it is in our collective best interests to see Merrimack flourish.

-Saint-Gobain Performance Plastics is Plastics is cooperating and in communication with officials in the community regarding the testing and engineering solutions available.
-We are working with a variety of officials from a number of agencies including the New Hampshire Department of Environmental Services, Pennichuck public water system, Merrimack Valley District and Manchester Water Works to tailor the solutions needed for each individual community.
+Additionally, Saint-Gobain Performance Plastics is cooperating with a number of officials in regard to testing and engineering work.
+We are working with officials from a number of agencies including the New Hampshire Department of Environmental Services, and municipal water providers, including Pennichuck public water system, Merrimack Village District and Manchester Water Works to tailor the plans for each individual community.

 NHDES and Saint-Gobain worked cooperatively and without a formal agreement for more than two years in response to the presence of PFOA in certain groundwaters in the area, before signing a Consent Decree agreement in March 2018.
 During this time, more than 1,500 samples have been collected from groundwater, surface water, and water supply wells.
 In addition, Saint-Gobain voluntarily provided bottled water to residents living in the towns, provided point-of-use treatment systems for more than 50 properties, and connected more than 520 properties to municipal water lines.